Join our mailing list to stay informed!

 When it comes to a Debt Agreement vs Bankruptcy, which debt relief solution is best?

 When people fall into bad debt, they can turn to a number of debt relief solutions to help them out of trouble.
-Often it comes down to two options: a Debt Agreement vs Bankruptcy.
+There are two legislated solutions available to clear your unsecured debt: a Part IX (9) Debt Agreement (Debt Agreement) vs Bankruptcy.
 If you have been struggling with your debt of late, you may have heard of a Debt Agreement.
-A Part 9 Debt Agreement is a legally binding agreement between you and your creditors which outlines a new, affordable repayment arrangement.
-It pauses your fees and interest and allows you to repay only a percentage of each dollar you owe to satisfy your debts.
+A Debt Agreement is a legally binding agreement between you and your creditors which outlines a new, affordable repayment arrangement.
+It pauses your fees and interest and allows you to repay only a percentage of each dollar you owe to your creditors.

-Whether a Debt Agreement of Bankruptcy is the better solution comes down entirely to your unique situation.
-While it might be more beneficial for some people to declare bankruptcy, it has a number of restrictions and long-term consequences which make it a very difficult option for others to pursue.
+Whether a Debt Agreement or Bankruptcy is the better solution comes down entirely to your unique situation.
+While it might be more beneficial for some people to declare bankruptcy, it has a number of restrictions and long-term consequences, which can make it a difficult option for some people to consider.
 For example, if you own a home, you might prefer to enter a Debt Agreement to keep your house.
 But if your debts are beyond control and you have lost a steady source of income, Bankruptcy would be better.

-To help you make an informed decision about which debt relief solution is right for you we have touched on some of the important differences between the two.
-This is Part 9 Debt Agreement vs Bankruptcy in the ultimate battle of debt relief solutions:
+To help you make an informed decision about which debt relief solution is right for you, we've touched on some of the key differences between the two.
+This is a Debt Agreement vs Bankruptcy in the ultimate battle of debt relief solutions:

-Part 9 Debt Agreement - Only unsecured debts may be included in a Debt Agreement.
-The combined value of these debts cannot exceed the threshold amount set by the Australian Financial Security Authority.
-You can check the threshold amount here- it is updated twice annually.
+Amount of Debt Only unsecured debts may be included in a Debt Agreement.
+The combined value of these debts cannot exceed the threshold amount set by the Australian Financial Security Authority (AFSA).
+You can check the threshold amount here – it is updated twice annually.
+There is no limit on the amount of debt to declare bankruptcy.
+Whether you owe $2,000 or $200,000, declaring bankruptcy indicates to creditors that you lack the funds or assets to cover the debt.
+A Trustee will then sell your assets and cap your wages to repay your creditors.
+However, for unsecured debts under $10,000, bankruptcy should be a last resort.

 Is-Your-Business-In-Financial-Distress